Follow each hyperlinked research description to learn more and find published articles. See also my website for The New

 Comparative International Courts

-This research examines a variety of questions related to creation and varying usage of international courts.
+This research examines a variety of questions related to creation and varying influence and authority of international courts.
 I compare international courts in different functional roles, across issues areas (economic courts, human rights, and international criminal law) and across time and space.
 The ultimate goal is to determine the conditions under which international courts become politically salient and influential.

 International Regime Complexity

 This research explores how the plurality of overlapping international institutions addressing similar issues—so called international regime complexes—is itself shaping of international relations.

 Laurence Helfer and I have taken an extremely deep dive into studying one of the most successful international legal transplants, the Andean Tribunal of Justice (ATJ).
 We examined why Andean leaders chose to copy the European Court of Justice.
 We coded every ATJ preliminary ruling from 1987-2015, and analyzed the ATJ’s noncompliance decisions.
 Our articles and book examine how the ATJ interacts with its interlocutors, the influence of the ATJ on Andean Intellectual Property law, and why the ATJ’s experience has been so different compared to the European Court.
 This comparison reveals the importance of not blindly emulating European models, and how context shapes the development of transplanted international judicial institutions.

 Africa’s International Courts